sent to gain the trust of a specific person... horizontally. Usually female, sometimes even a heroic Fake Defector

 - On Heroes, Noah (while still a Company agent) sends Elle Bishop to seduce Gabriel Gray/Sylar to encourage the development of his powers.
 Then the whole thing goes belly up when Gabriel discovered she lied to him about not having powers.

-- One episode of Starsky & Hutch involved a dance studio whose employees were seducing and then blackmailing wealthy married clients.
+- One episode of involved a dance studio whose employees were seducing and then blackmailing wealthy married clients.
 Hutch reversed the trap, going undercover as a client and sleeping with one of the blackmailers to get them to incriminate themselves.

-- Also done in the episode "I Love You, Rosey Malone" where Starsky romances the daughter of a mobster in a bid to get information.
+- In the episode "I Love You, Rosey Malone", Starsky romances the daughter of a mobster in a bid to get information.
 However, he falls in love with her just as hard as she falls for him, and he winds up disgusted with himself.

 - Pretty much a staple of Soap Operas.